scrapy/scrapy/scrapy/trunk/docs/topics/selectors.rst

 Selectors
 =========

-Selectors are *the* way you have to extract information from documents.
+Selectors are the recommended way to extract information from documents.
 They retrieve information from the response's body, given an XPath, or a Regular Expression that you provide.

+.. highlight:: python

 Currently there are two kinds of selectors, HtmlXPathSelectors, and XmlXPathSelectors.
 Both work in the same way; they are first instanciated with a response, for example::

     hxs = HtmlXPathSelector(response) # an HTML selector
     xxs = XmlXPathSelector(response) # an XML selector

+.. highlight:: sh

 Now, before going on with selectors, I'd suggest you to open a Scrapy shell, which you can use by calling your project manager with the 'shell' argument; something like::

-    [user@host ~/myproject]$ ./scrapy-ctl.py shell <url>
+    $ ./scrapy-ctl.py shell <url>

 Notice that you'll have to install IPython in order to use this feature, but believe me that it worths it; the shell is **very** useful.